 He took a few of us at a time since the raft had to be lighter, and stuck us directly in a rapid.
 Surprisingly, we just stayed there until we rocked ourselves out.
 What a cool rafting trick!

 We sat in the sun that finally made an appearance, once our wave-catching fun was over.
 And we devoured fresh fruit, cheese and crackers.
 There was less than an hour left of river time before we would be back at the Riverfront Chalets.
 So, we were enjoying our views to the fullest.

 Of course, what should have been an easy paddle back turned into much more of a workout when the wind changed.
 So, the adults burned off their snacks as the kids napped in the sunshine.

-Back at the chalets, we changed into dry clothes in our RV before joining everyone for lunch.
+Back at the Riverfront Chalets, we changed into dry clothes in our RV before joining everyone for lunch.
 It was great getting to chat more with our raft-mates and the other guides after a fun day out on the water.

 Watch our video of our trip highlights below:

 Rafting in Newfoundland – Know Before You Go

 Location: Trips depart from Riverfront Chalets, 20 km west of Grand Falls-Windsor.
 There is a turn with a noticeable sign off the Trans-Canada Highway.

 Length of Trip: 4 to 6 hours depending on how hard everyone is paddling and how long stops take.

 Difficulty: This is a family-friendly activity.
 However, it is a very physical activity and will wear out your arms at times.
 There are also some spots where you can swim.
 So, make sure to know your limits.
 Kids over 5 are welcome, and they the really young ones will even get water guns – since they probably won’t be much help with a paddle.
 The little guy on the boat next to us loved it!